BhavyaSheth22/productivity-tracker/README.md

 - It tracks the time spent across all processes, browser tabs, application windows, browser URLs and determines the productive applications v/s non-productive applications.

-- The productivity tracker showcasea productive hours for each day and splits further into application-wise productivity.
+- The productivity tracker showcases productive hours for each day and splits further into application-wise productivity.

 ## Technology stack
 1. Backend API - Flask(Python)